Leg pain, sciatica

 radiculopathy: refers to any disease affecting the spinal nerve roots.
 Also used to describe pain along the sciatic nerve that radiates down the leg.

-updated > 04.2009
+updated > 04.2016

-reviewed by > Bobbie Ryan, RN
+reviewed by > Banita Bailey, RN